The R-word (retard) is hurtful, derogatory and reinforces negative stereotypes of people with a disability. Its time has come to an end.

 Please stop using bad language, stop talking about us, and stop staring at us.
 Instead make sure you respect us because we are just like you.

 I was called the R-word quite a lot back in my school days.
 This guy decided he didn’t like my name or what I looked like, and from that point onwards he bullied me for no reason.
-I’m not the smartest person in the world, I’ve never been very good at English and maths, and I was kind of a loner.
+I’m not the smartest person in the world, and I was kind of a loner.

 Everyone is good at something, or they will be, but they just have to work hard and find what suits them.
 I was never good at English and maths until just a little while ago, but now I’m getting pretty good at it, and even back at school I was really good at drawing and painting and was top of my class in art.